Use your Android phone's cameras to measure heart and respiratory rates

 - Read through the informational screens on how to position yourself in front of the camera, and tap Next for each.

-Prop up your phone at the proper angle (this works better than holding it in your hand).
+Prop up your phone at the proper angle (this works better than holding the phone in your hand).

 - Try to stay in frame while breathing normally.

-Once your measurement is complete, tap Save measurement.
+Once your measurement is recorded, tap Save measurement.

 These kinds of features are not new to Android phones.
-Samsung used to offer the ability to measure blood oxygen saturation levels on its higher-end phones with the Samsung Health app.
+For example, Samsung offered the ability to measure blood oxygen saturation levels on its higher-end phones with its own Samsung Health app.
 However, those sensors are no longer offered on newer Galaxy phones.
-Nowadays, Galaxy phone owners can get more accurate biometric measurements by picking up one of the best Samsung smartwatches, like the Galaxy Watch Active 2.
+Nowadays, Galaxy phone owners can get more accurate biometric measurements by picking up one of the best Samsung smartwatches, such as the Galaxy Watch Active 2.

-These Google Fit features are currently available to Pixel users and will be rolling out to other Android smartphones at a future date.
+It's worth mentioning that these Google Fit features are currently available only on Pixel smartphones, with the Pixel 6 and Pixel 6 Pro receiving them recently.
+That said, these features will gradually roll out to other Android smartphones at a future date.
+Google has also noted that these features are getting fine-tuned and may be removed.

 Our top equipment picks

-It's no coincidence that these camera-focused features are available first on some of the best Android camera phones on the market — Google's own Pixel lineup.
-The Google Pixel 4a is the cheapest Pixel ever, and it has the same primary and selfie cameras as its more expensive siblings.
-It's a great phone to pick up to test this Google Fit feature or to start snapping away at whatever catches your eye.
+It's no coincidence that these camera-focused features have arrived first on some of the best Android camera phones on the market — Google's Pixel lineup.
+The Google Pixel 6 is arguably the best value flagship currently available in the market.
+It's powered by Google's custom-developed Tensor SoC, runs the newest Android 12 OS release, and is available in three funky colorways.
+It's a great smartphone to pick up to test out these Google Fit features and to start snapping away at whatever catches your eye.

 We may earn a commission for purchases using our links.
 Learn more.

-Break a sweat with these great Oculus Quest 2 exercise games and apps

-Do you prefer your workouts to challenge your full body?
-Do you care more about aerobics or muscle training?
-Do you need a high-speed soundtrack or a high score to motivate you?
-Or do you want a game first and foremost, with exercise as a happy bonus?
-Whatever your preferences, we have the best Oculus Quest 2 VR experiences to keep you healthy while staying indoors.

-These are the best apps you can use to edit those photos you've been taking

-What do you do before sharing a photo?
-You edit it!
-These are the best photo editing apps that you can get on your Android device today!
+These are some of the best Google Fit accessories you can buy

+Keeping track of your fitness isn't hard, especially with the right tools on your side.
+Combine that with Google Fit, and you'll be a pro in no time.